Small savings can steadily grow without sacrificing the fun things in life. Get creative, set a goal and uncover easy ways to save in the long run.

 An easy way to save today is to talk to your utility providers about a better plan, or look at switching providers to one that can offer you a better deal to help you reach your savings goals.
 They will also be able to provide suggestions on how to save to money on a tight budget by, say, using services at off-peak times.

 If you have a huge mobile phone bill, you can save each month by switching to a cheaper pre-paid plan and relying on wi-fi rather than paying for data.
-Then try bill smoothing as a way to ‘set and forget’ about making these payments.
+Or consider spreading your costs over smaller, regular instalments by bill smoothing.

 If you’re putting your bills or even your grocery shopping on credit cards, be sure to pay them off in full every month to avoid high interest rates.
-Your credit score will also thank you.
+Your credit score will also thank you, as you’ll be paying the minimum amount each month.
+To download a copy of your free credit report go to www.creditsimple.com.au, www.equifax.com.au or www.experian.com.au.

 Looking for ways to save on a tight budget?
 Most of us have unwanted electronics, unworn clothes or unused pieces of furniture that we don’t need.
-There are plenty of ways to sell this ‘stuff’, whether that’s through an old-school garage sale or, to save time, an eBay listing.
+There are plenty of ways to sell this ‘stuff’ including an eBay listing.
 You’ll make some extra cash on the side, and de-clutter your life in the process.

 Try to review your savings plan regularly.
 When you see results as your savings begin to grow, you’ll want to stick to your saving strategies.
-You might even want to set bigger financial goals and look for more easy ways to save for the future.
+You might even want to set bigger financial goals and look for easier ways to save for the future.